libuv/libuv/docs/src/guide/basics.rst

 the sender actually sent something.
 Instead, the application can request the operating system to watch the socket and put an event notification in the queue.
-The application can inspect the events at its convenience (perhaps doing some number crunching before to use the processor to the maximum) and grab the data.
+The application can inspect the events at its convenience (perhaps doing some number crunching before using the processor to the maximum) and grab the data.
 It is **asynchronous** because the application expressed interest at one point, then used the data at another point (in time and space).
 It is **non-blocking** because the application process was free to do other tasks.